eahefnawy/serverless-mailer/README.md

 ```

-Then invoke the `send` function by running `serverless invoke -f send -e event.json`
+Then invoke the `send` function by running `serverless invoke -f send -p event.json`

 This will use the `welcome` template coupled with the context/data (first_name & last_name).
 You should receive an email that says: